spacemeshos/post-rs/docs/profiler.md

 ### How do I find the sweet spot?
 That depends, if you want to generate proof as fast as possible because you cannot have your computer working for 12hours then make it work as hard as possible regardless of anything else.

 The general rule of thumb is that you want to match your disk speed with that benchmark.
-If your disk will be faster then CPU will be working on 100% and disk will NOT be fully utilized, if your CPU is way faster than HDD then CPU may be waiting for the data from the disk.
+If your disk will be faster then CPU will be working on 100% and disk will NOT be fully utilized, if your CPU is faster than your HDD then the CPU will be waiting for the data from the disk.

 ### Do I need to finish the proof asap?
-No, you need to be in time, on the mainnet that time is 12hours.
-As long as you're on time you're good.
+No, the proof needs to be done within a time window.
+On the mainnet that time window is 12hours.
+As long as you're able to generate a proof with high probability within this time, you are good.

 ### Can I really use whole 12hours?
 Yes, you can, but please be warned that if you're using the whole 12hours then you're risking that you will not be able to submit the proof in time.
 Not submitting a proof means skipping an epoch (2 weeks on the mainnet).
-Please leave some buffer for ocasional slowdowns on your side.
+Please leave some buffer for occasional slowdowns on your side.

 ## How to use the values